Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Preliminaries

 \subsection{Equivariance in Conformer Generation}

 Equivariance has become an important topic of study in generative models \citep{equiv_gen1, equiv_gen2, equiv_gen3}.
-In particular, enforcing equivariance as an explicit inductive bias in neural networks can often lead to improved generalization \citep{equivariantlikelihood} by constraining the space of functions that can be represented by a model.
-On the other hand, recent literature shows that models that can learn these symmetries from data rather than explicitly enforcing them (\eg transformers vs CNNs) tend to perform better as they are more amenable to optimization \citep{bai2021transformers}.
+In particular, enforcing equivariance as an explicit inductive bias in neural networks can lead to improved generalization \citep{equivariantlikelihood} by constraining the space of functions that can be represented by a model.
+On the other hand, recent literature shows that models that can learn these symmetries from data rather than explicitly enforcing them (\eg Transformers vs CNNs) tend to perform better as they are more amenable to optimization \citep{bai2021transformers}.

 Equivariance also plays an interesting role in conformer generation.
 On one hand, it is important when training likelihood models of conformers, as the likelihood of a conformer is invariant to roto-translations \citep{equivariantlikelihood}.
 On the other hand, when training models to generate conformers given a molecular graph, explicitly baking roto-translation equivariance might not be as necessary.
 This is because the intrinsic structure of the conformer encodes far more information about its properties than the extrinsic coordinate system (eg. rotation and translation) in which the conformer is generated \citep{qm9_1}.
-In addition, recent approaches for learning simulations on graphs \citep{non_equiv1} or pre-training models for molecular prediction tasks \citep{non_equiv2} have relied on non-equivariant architectures.
+In addition, recent approaches for learning simulations on graphs \citep{non_equiv1} or pre-training models for molecular prediction tasks \citep{non_equiv2} have successfully relied on non-equivariant architectures.

-We follow this trend and empirically show that explicitly enforcing roto-translation equivariance is not a strong requirement for generalization.
-Furthermore, we also show that approaches that do not explicitly enforce roto-translation equivariance (like ours) can match or outperform approaches that do.
+In this paper, we ask whether inductive biases like rotational equivariance can be traded for model scale in general purposes architectures like Transformers.
+Our empirical results show that explicitly enforcing roto-translation equivariance is not a strong requirement for generalization.
+Furthermore, we show that scalable approaches that do not explicitly enforce roto-translation equivariance (like ours) can outperform approaches that do by a large margin .